USS General J. C. Breckinridge

 USS General J. C. Breckinridge (AP-176) was a troopship that served with the United States Navy in World War II, the Korean War and the Vietnam War.
 In October 1949 she was redesignated T-AP-176 but retained her Navy crew.
-Her namesake was United States Marine Corps Lieutenant General James Carson Breckinridge (1877-1942), who was the grandson of John Cabell Breckinridge, who served as Vice President of the United States from 1857 to 1861.
+Her namesake was United States Marine Corps Lieutenant General James Carson Breckinridge (1877–1942), who was the grandson of John Cabell Breckinridge, who served as Vice President of the United States from 1857 to 1861.

-USS General J. C. Breckinridge, a General John Pope class troop transport, was built under Maritime Commission contract by the Federal Shipbuilding & Drydock Company at Kearny, New Jersey.
+USS General J. C. Breckinridge, a General John Pope class troop transport, was built under United States Maritime Commission contract by the Federal Shipbuilding and Drydock Company at Kearny, New Jersey.

 World War II

 She was commissioned with a United States Coast Guard crew in June 1945 and was en route to Marseille on her first operational voyage when the surrender of Japan ended World War II.

 Peacetime service

 The transport made four more voyages to France to bring troops home, then was transferred to the Pacific, arriving at San Francisco in January 1946.
 A Navy crew replaced her Coast Guard crew there in February, probably after she was selected as one of six ships of her class to be retained in the postwar commissioned fleet.
 Following five trans-Pacific voyages, between October 1946 and January 1947 General J. C. Breckinridge was then converted at Philadelphia for peacetime employment, with special facilities for military dependents.
 She retained her armament but lost some of her lifeboats.
 Breckinridge then returned to the Pacific where she maintained a busy schedule of voyages between the west coast of the United States and numerous points in the Western Pacific.

 In April 1948, the ship destroyed two floating mines in the San Francisco-Hawaii shipping lanes with gunfire, one 990 miles off the coast and the other 545 miles.
 They were among more than a dozen sighted recently off the Pacific coast and were thought to be remnants of Japanese mine fields torn loose by storms in the Aleutians.

 In October 1949 all the ships in the Naval Transportation Service were reassigned to the newly created Military Sea Transportation Service (MSTS).
 As a ship, operationally subordinate to MSTS she was redesignated T-AP-176, but because she was a commissioned vessel with a Navy, not civilian, crew, General J. C. Breckinridge retained the designation "USS" instead of becoming "USNS."